 - XII.H.6.a.
-On or before November 30, 2017, and semi-annually by April 30 and November 30 of each year thereafter, the owner or operator must submit the following information using Division approved format: - XII.H.6.a.(i) A list of the glycol natural gas dehydrator(s) subject to Section XII.H.; - XII.H.6.a.(ii) A list of the condenser or air pollution control equipment used to control emissions of volatile organic compounds from the glycol natural gas dehydrator(s); and

-- XII.H.6.a.(iii) The date(s) of inspection(s) where the condenser or air pollution control equipment was found not operating properly or where smoke was observed. - XII.I.
-The requirements of Section XII. shall not apply to the owner or operator of any natural gas compressor station or natural gas drip station located in an Ozone Nonattainment or Attainment/Maintenance Area if: - XII.I.1.
+On or before November 30, 2017, and semi-annually by April 30 and November 30 of each year thereafter, the owner or operator must submit the following information for the preceding calendar year (April 30 report) and for May 1 through September 30 (November 30 report) using Division-approved format: - XII.H.6.a.(i) A list of the glycol natural gas dehydrator(s) subject to Section XII.H.; - XII.H.6.a.(ii) A list of the condenser or air pollution control equipment used to control emissions of volatile organic compounds from the glycol natural gas dehydrator(s); and - XII.H.6.a.(iii) The date(s) of inspection(s) where the condenser or air pollution control equipment was found not operating properly or where smoke was observed. - XII.I.
+The requirements of Sections XII.C. through XII.F. do not apply to the owner or operator of any natural gas compressor station or natural gas drip station located in an Ozone Nonattainment or Attainment/Maintenance Area if: - XII.I.1.
 Air pollution control equipment is installed and properly operated to reduce emissions of volatile organic compounds from all atmospheric condensate storage tanks (or tank batteries) that have uncontrolled actual emissions of greater than or equal to two tons per year; - XII.I.2.
 The air pollution control equipment is designed to achieve a VOC control efficiency of at least 95% on a rolling 12-month basis and meets the requirements of Sections XII.C.1.a. and XII.C.1.b; - XII.I.3.
-The owner or operator of such natural gas compressor station or natural gas drip station does not own or operate any exploration and production facilities in the Ozone Non-attainment or Attainment-maintenance Area; and - XII.I.4.
+The owner or operator of such natural gas compressor station or natural gas drip station does not own or operate any exploration and production facilities in the Ozone Non-attainment or Attainment-maintenance Area; and

+- XII.I.4.
 The owner or operator of such natural gas compressor station or natural gas drip station does the following and maintains associated records and reports for a period of five years: - XII.I.4.a.
 Documents the maintenance of the air pollution control equipment according to manufacturer specifications; - XII.I.4.b.
 Conducts an annual opacity observation once each year on the air pollution control equipment to verify opacity does not exceed 20% during normal operations; - XII.I.4.c .
 Maintains records of the monthly stabilized condensate throughput and monthly actual VOC emissions; and - XII.I.4.d.
 Reports compliance with these requirements to the Division annually. - XII.I.5.
-A natural gas compressor station or natural gas drip station subject to this Section XII.G. at which a glycol natural gas dehydrator and/or natural gas-fired stationary or portable engine is operated shall be subject to Sections XII.H. and/or XVI.
+A natural gas compressor station or natural gas drip station subject to Section XII.I. at which a glycol natural gas dehydrator and/or natural gas-fired stationary or portable engine is operated is subject to Sections XII.H., XII.J., and/or XVI.
+A natural gas compressor station subject to Section XII.I. is also subject to Section XII.L.